 There are only a few small disadvantages of SATA over PATA.
-One disadvantage is that SATA hard drives will sometimes require a specific driver to be loaded to a computer when installing an operating system, in order for the computer to utilize the SATA hard drive.
-This has more recently been rectified by allowing a SATA hard drive to act like a PATA hard drive, thus eliminating the need for the specific driver to be loaded.
-However, some SATA functionality will be lost in order to gain this mimic functionality.
+One disadvantage is that SATA hard drives sometimes require a special device driver for the computer to recognize and use the drive.
+However, a SATA hard drive can act as a PATA hard drive, thus eliminating the need for the specific driver to be loaded.
+However, some SATA functionality is lost to gain this mimic functionality.

-Older operating systems such as Windows 95 and 98 that were released long before SATA was introduced will also not support SATA drives.
+Older operating systems such as Windows 95 and 98 that were released long before SATA was introduced do not support SATA drives.

 One drive per cable

-Another disadvantage with SATA is that the cable allows for only one SATA hard drive to be connected at a time.
+Another disadvantage with SATA is that the cable allows for only one SATA hard drive to connect at a time.
 Whereas a PATA cable allows for hooking up two PATA hard drives per cable.